keiton-lab/pygame_snake_game/README.md

 ### This is my second personal project.
 ### The objective of this project is for me to learn pygame and improve my programing skill.

+**There are many snake game tutorials on Youtube and Github, however I could not find one that will give user a more completed gaming experience.**

-To make the original game more enjoyable and compeleted, I developed the following features/method in the code:
+To make the original game more enjoyable and compeleted, I build the following features/method:
    1. Added background music during the entire game
       <br />** can only be heard in game.
    2. A "PAUSED" feature to stop the game, and resume or quit if needed
+   3. A method that keep track of the highest score in game (lower righthand corner)
    <img src="screenshots/paused_screen.png" width="400">
    <img src="screenshots/paused_code.png" width="400">

-   3. A method that keep track of the highest score in game (lower righthand corner)

    <img src="screenshots/track_max_2.png" width="400">
    <img src="screenshots/highest_screen.png" width="400" height="250">